jkeefe/workshops/module-alexa-fact-skill/README.md

 - The pirate Blackbeard visited once and is said to have left both treasure and his wife on the neighboring island. {@ farewell}
 ```

-- The full script is here.
+- You can also check out my [full example script](https://github.com/jkeefe/workshops/blob/master/module-alexa-fact-skill/alexa-example.rs).
-- Click "Publish Topic" to make sure your edits stick!
+- Click the "Publish Topic" button to make sure your edits stick!

 ## Wiring up Alexa

 - Chose "Platforms" from the menu at the top of the screen
 - Chose "Alexa"
 - In the instructions, follow the link to the "Amazon Developer Console."
-- If you're not yet an Amazon developer, click the button to creatue your Amazon Developer Account
+- If you're not yet an Amazon developer, click the button to create your Amazon Developer Account
     - Provide the information requested
     - NOTE!
 If you have an Amazon Alexa device already, it's a lot easier down the road if you use the Amazon account (and email address) associated with that device.
 - Log into your Amazon Developer Account